-Thanks to everyone who submitted a poster abstract.
-You will be notified soon if your poster abstract is accepted.
+Thanks to everyone participating in the poster session.
+The 2019 Poster Program and Poster Abstract Booklet are now posted!
 In addition to the following conference guidelines for the poster session, please find more detailed information and helpful tips in the SOE 2019 Poster Guidelines.
 Poster presenters must still register and pay for registration.

 General Poster Guidelines

 The 14th Biennial State of the San Francisco Estuary Conference will be held at the Scottish Rite Center in Oakland on October 21-22, 2019.
 The conference will include plenary and concurrent sessions with invited speakers and poster sessions.
 Posters can address any topic areas related to the four Goals in the Estuary Blueprint/CCMP 2016.

 Blueprint Goal 1: Sustain and improve the Estuary’s habitats and living resources.

 Blueprint Goal 2: Bolster the resilience of Estuary ecosystems, shorelines, and communities to climate change.

 Blueprint Goal 3: Improve water quality and increase the quantity of fresh water available to the estuary.

 Poster Session The posters will be on display at the conference on October 21-22, 2019.
 A Poster Session Reception will be held in the early evening on October 21st.
 The sessions allow participants to present their findings in an informal setting, and allow presentation of detailed, technical information of individual topics and studies that cannot be covered adequately in the plenary sessions.
 In addition to the technical posters, displays presenting information about policy and management, socio/economic issues, and environmental education programs related to the topics of the conference will also be accepted.
 All poster topics must be relevant to the San Francisco Bay-Delta Estuary.
 We strongly encourage posters to draw linkages to the Estuary Blueprint/CCMP.